keshav137/ocr_analytics/README.md

 This DAG is almost identical to the `minutely_dag`, except that it aggregates data by `hour` instead of minutes and writes it to the `hourly_parsed_total` table.
 The timestamp column in this table does not contain `seconds` and `minutes` info as the data is aggregated by hour and grouped by businessId.

-I added another DAG to add live data to the `documents` table:
+Then I added another DAG to add live data to the `documents` table:

 ### Add Data Dag

 [link](http://138.197.208.92:8080/dags/add_data_dag)

-This DAG runs once, and adds 10 new records every 10 seconds (one record for each second) to the `documents` table, imitating the real world case where new receipt data is being generated.
+This DAG adds 10 new records every 10 seconds (one record for each second) to the `documents` table, imitating the real world case where new receipt data is being generated.

 To process the live data being added to `documents` table, I created 2 more DAGs: